fmidev/fmi-cap-profile/fmi-cap-profile.md

 **Use:** mandatory
 **`<valueName>`** color (_note the spelling_)

-Colour code indicating the severity of awareness level.
+Colour code indicating the severity of the awareness level.
 Possible values are listed in the table below.

 | `<value>` | Description                 |
 | :-------- | :-------------------------- |